Javanese literature

 Javanese literature is, generally speaking, literature from Java and, more specifically, from areas where Javanese is spoken.
-However, similar with other literary traditions, Javanese language works were and not necessarily produced only in Java, but also in Sunda, Madura, Bali, Lombok, Southern Sumatra (especially around Palembang) and Suriname.
+However, similar to other literary traditions, Javanese language works were and not necessarily produced only in Java, but also in Sunda, Madura, Bali, Lombok, Southern Sumatra (especially around Palembang) and Suriname.
 This article only deals with Javanese written literature and not with oral literature and Javanese theatre such as wayang.

 Overview

 The Javanese language is an Austronesian language and heavily influenced principally by Sanskrit in its earliest written stage.
 Later on it has undergone additional influences from mainly Arabic, Dutch, and Malay/Indonesian.
 Beginning in the 9th century, texts in Javanese language using a Brahmic derived script were written.
 The oldest written text in Javanese is the so-called Inscription of Sukabumi which is dated March 25, 804.
 Although this is not a piece of literature, this inscription is often mentioned as the starting point of Javanese literature.

 The Dutch scholar Theodore Pigeaud divides the history of Javanese literature in four major periods: